nuxt-modules/color-mode/docs/content/en/index.md

 </script>
 ```

-This feature is perfect to implement dark mode to a website incrementally by setting the non-ready pages to `colorMode: 'light'`.
+This feature is perfect for implementing dark mode to a website incrementally by setting the not-ready pages to `colorMode: 'light'`.

 <alert>